-Today marks forty-five years since the first mobile phone call was made – yes, it was on April 3, 1973 that Martin Cooper, a Motorola executive made the first mobile phone call.
+Today marks forty-five years since the first mobile phone call was made – yes, it was on April 3, 1973, that Martin Cooper, a Motorola executive, made the first mobile phone call.
 The years since have seen mobile phones move from being sci-fi novelties to an essential (no pun, sorry, Andy Rubin) part of our lives.
-Of course, a lot has changed in this forty-five year period, so to mark 45 years of calling by mobile phone, here are fifteen facts you might not know your cell:
+Of course, a lot has changed in this forty-five-year period, so to mark 45 years of calling by mobile phone, here are fifteen facts you might not know about your cell:

 - Hello there, competitor!

-Most people do know that the first mobile phone call was made by a Motorola executive (Martin Cooper) using a Motorola device (Moto won’t ever let us forget it), but not too many know the person TO whom the call was made – it was to Joel S. Engel of Bell Labs, a rival company in the cellular space at that time.
+Most people do know that the first mobile phone call was made by a Motorola executive (Martin Cooper) using a Motorola device (Moto won’t ever let us forget it).
+Still, not too many know the person TO whom the call was made – it was to Joel S. Engel of Bell Labs, a rival company in the cellular space at that time.

 - Sleek, light, stylish…not